MiraldiLab/maxATAC/docs/readme/train.md

 ### `--train_roi`

-This argument is used to input the bed file that you want to use to define the training regions of interest.
-If you set this option you will randomly select regions from this file for training instead of using the meta data to build the training data pool.
+This argument is used to input the BED file that you want to use to define the training regions of interest.
+If you set this option, you will randomly select regions from this file for training instead of using the meta data to build the training data pool.

 ### `--validate_roi`

-This argument is used to input the bed file that you want to use to define the validation regions of interest.
-If you set this option you will randomly select regions from this file for validation instead of using the meta data to build the validation data pool.
+This argument is used to input the BED file that you want to use to define the validation regions of interest.
+If you set this option, you will randomly select regions from this file for validation instead of using the meta data to build the validation data pool.

 ### `--target_scale_factor`

 The scaling factor for scaling model targets signal.
 Used only for quantitative models.
 Default: `1`

 ### `--output_activation`